andehr/streamlit-helpers/README.md

 ## Advanced

-The `SessionObject` decorator allows makes it easier to work with Python identifiers as containers of session state instead of passing around String keys to `get_state()` or `set_state()`.
+The `SessionObject` decorator makes it easier to work with Python identifiers as containers of session state instead of passing around String keys to `get_state()` or `set_state()`.

 E.g. the simplest usage might be: